BradHutchings/Mmojo-Server/deploy/200-Windows-WSL/README.md

 ### About this Section (200)
 In this section, you will setup a WSL environment on Windows and deploy Mmojo Server in it.
 This is the prefered way to run Mmojo Server on a Windows PC.

 **THIS IS A DRAFT OF THIS RECIPE.** Some pieces aren't implemented yet.
-If you're careful, you should end up with a "working" installation and at the very least, be able to use the OpenClaw web control page to chat with your Mmojo Server. -Brad 2026-02-01
+If you're careful, you should end up with a "working" installation.. -Brad 2026-02-01

 **Get Started:** [01.
 Prerequisites](01-Prerequisites.md)